- scuttleblurb - https://www.scuttleblurb.com -

 When I Google “used car salesman”, here are the first images that appear. ‘nuff said.
 It required an electronics and appliance retailer with no car selling experience to be the change that consumers wanted to see in the car buying experience.
 In 1993, the now defunct Circuit City launched the first CarMax store, leveraging its […]

-To access this post, you must purchase Annual subscription [1] or Quarterly subscription [2].
+To access this post, you must purchase Annual subscription [1], Quarterly subscription [2] or Monthly subscription [3].